 The personal exemption amount for 2014 is increased to $3,950.

 As in 2013, however, the personal exemption is subject to a phaseout.
-Specifically, the total personal exemptions to which you’re entitled will be reduced by 2% of the amount by which your adjusted gross income (that is, the bottom line of the first page of your Form 1040) exceeds a certain threshold amount (adjusted for inflation for 2014):
+Specifically, the total personal exemptions to which you’re entitled will begin to be reduced as your adjusted gross income (that is, the bottom line of the first page of your Form 1040) exceeds a certain threshold amount (adjusted for inflation for 2014):

 - $254,200 for single taxpayers,

 - $305,050 for married taxpayers filing jointly,

 - $279,650 for taxpayers filing as head of household, and

 - $152,525 for married taxpayers filing separately.

 As in 2013, the amount of itemized deductions which you are allowed to claim is reduced by 3% of the amount by which your adjusted gross income exceeds certain threshold amounts.
 These threshold amounts are the same as the threshold amounts listed above for the personal exemption phaseout.
 Two important exceptions to this rule are that:

 - Your itemized deductions cannot be reduced by more than 80% as a result of this limitation, and

 - Your itemized deductions for medical expenses, investment interest expense, casualty/theft losses, and gambling losses are not reduced as a result of this limitation.